SPRING 2023 Travel Course Offerings

 This course explores various aspects of rivers, freshwater lakes, and groundwater aquifers.
 It provides an introduction to the distinct ecology of these three freshwater systems, their human uses, different approaches to their conservation, possibilities for restoration of degraded systems, and a look at the role that lakes and rivers play in international relationships.
 During Academic Travel, the class will visit various freshwater systems and will also practice field data collection techniques.
 Tentatively, the travel will take place in North-East Italy and Slovenia.
 This course may also include shorter day-trips to local points of interests.

-This advanced Academic Travel course to Botswana builds on the politics and practice of sustainable development in the industrial North and developing South.
-Through case studies and on-site analysis, students will better understand the political, social, economic, historical, and cultural relationships that encompass the important field of sustainable development.
-Students will analyze how developed and lesser developed countries approach environmental sustainability and natural resource management.
-Student research projects will include team-based analyses of climate change and the related politics of sustainable agriculture, renewable energy, biodiversity, and sustainable design within the context of conventional and critical development theories.
-This course carries a supplemental fee: CHF 1,550 (for students invoiced in CHF) or USD 1,700 (for students invoiced in USD).
+This interdisciplinary course explores the politics and practice of sustainable development in the industrial North and developing South.
+Through a series of problem-based case studies, students will explore the political, social, economic, environmental, and cultural relationships that encompass the important field of sustainable development.
+Students will come to better understand how developed, as well as lesser developed countries, approach sustainability and natural resource management.
+Student research projects will include team-based analyses of the politics of sustainable agriculture, renewable energy, climate change, biodiversity, and sustainable design within the broader context of global environmental issues such as deforestation, desertification, habitat degradation, and conventional models of development.
+This Academic Travel course carries a supplemental fee: CHF 1,390 (for students invoiced in CHF) or USD 1,695 (for students invoiced in USD).

 STA 275T Studies in Ceramics (Italy) Zdanski